terra-campaigns/hostile/campaigns/gradient-descent/index.md

 ```
 </details>

-## Play
+## Rolling

-Players describe what they do.
-The GM advises when their action is impossible, demands a cost or extra steps, or presents a risk.
-Players can revise their plans before committing to a change in goals or stakes.
 Only roll to avoid risk.

-## Rolling

 Roll a ***skill*** die — d6 by default, higher with a relevant ***skill***.
 If aided by an ally, both roll their ***skill*** dice and share the risk.
 In a contest, both sides roll their ***skill*** dice and face risks.